CeilingFanGuides

 Hurricane 18″ Wall Mount Fan

-What Are The Best Ceiling Fan Substitutes?
+What Are The Alternatives?

-These types of fans are cheaper than ceiling fans because they don’t require power cords or switches and can be hung from their base without a switchboard.
+These are cheaper than ceiling fans because they don’t require switches and can be operated without a switchboard.
+Also, they are less likely to break down over time.

 This means that even though they aren’t quite as powerful as larger models (which provide higher CFM numbers), they still offer plenty of airflow when needed most!